NVIDIA/optix-toolkit/DemandLoading/README.md

 API documentation for the Demand Loading library can be generated via `make docs` after configuring CMake.

-The Demand Loading library is a submodule of the [OptiX Toolkit](https://github.com/NVIDIA/optix-toolkit).
+The Demand Loading library is part of the [OptiX Toolkit](https://github.com/NVIDIA/optix-toolkit).
 For more information on prerequisites and build procedures, please see the [OptiX Toolkit README](https://github.com/NVIDIA/optix-toolkit/blob/master/README.md).